oamg/leapp/docs/source/working-with-workflows.md

-We will create a phase called ScanPhase, which is supposed to be handling all actors that are defining the ScanTag for the phase, and the ExampleTag for the workflow.
+We will create a phase called ScanPhase, which is supposed to be handling all actors that are defining the ScanTag for the phase, and the ExampleWorkflowTag for the workflow.

 Phases have policies that control the execution of the workflow.
 These policies can control